fedex2118/CoalaPy/README.md

 (ete3): python executeCoala.py plot GenParasytes/gen_results_1d5ia8na.txt

     2) plot: Generates the absolute distances in size between original parasyte tree and the generated ones.
-It requires one other argument:
+It requires one other argument: <br />

     argument 1: gen_results_1d5ia8na.txt text filepath.
-The resuls of a generation.
+The resuls of a generation. <br />

 The results will be printed on the terminal.